-And the honey garlic sauce to go with it……we couldn’t get enough of!
+The honey garlic sauce to go with it is crazy delicious!

 This is the result of my children begging me for KFC.
 I love you children, but I love our health even more.
 It took me a few months to perfect this recipe and getting the crunchy textured coating perfect.

 To make it easier, I set up a work station with flour, egg wash and the breadcrumb / oil mixture, with the baking sheet close by to work one by one.
 Coat, dip, dredge, place on baking sheet.
 Repeat.

 Bake in the oven with a light spray of cooking oil, and half way through cooking, add your prepared broccoli to the baking sheet.
 Of course, you can use chicken drumsticks, tenders or breast.

 Drizzle with Honey Garlic Sauce.